Scope

 How to Select and Install a Furnace

-- Install in accordance with the manufacturers’ instructions and relevant standards including ACCA Standard 5: HVAC Quality Installation Specification and the ACCA’s Technician's Guide for Quality Installations and ACCA Standard 9: HVAC Quality Installation Verification Protocols.
+- Install in accordance with the manufacturers’ instructions and relevant standards, including ACCA Standard 5, the ACCA Technician's Guide for Quality Installations and ACCA Standard 9.

-- Select a furnace that is properly sized to meet the design heating and cooling load of the home, based on the ACCA Manual J heating and cooling load calculations and Manual S sizing guidelines.
-If the design load is equal to or lower than the furnace’s lowest output rating, consider alternative heating equipment options that better match the design load of the home.
+- Select a furnace that is properly sized to meet the design heating and cooling load of the space, based on the ACCA Manual J calculations and Manual S sizing guidelines.

-- Design an efficient air distribution system with a compact layout in accord with the ACCA Manual D. Install ducts properly for maximum airflow and efficiency in accord with ACCA Manual D. See also the Building America Solution Center guides on duct installation, insulation, and air sealing.
+- Design and install an efficient duct system with a compact layout in accord with the ACCA Manual D. See the guides on duct installation, insulation, and air sealing for additional information.

 - Install the furnace per the manufacturer’s instructions.
 A direct-vent installation where combustion air is piped directly to the furnace combustion chamber from outside is preferable.
 If the furnace must use the CAZ for combustion air, verify that required combustion air is provided in the CAZ and perform a combustion safety test after installation.
 If a Category I furnace is installed, do not use the CAZ as the return air plenum; duct the return to another room.
 If the combustion appliance (furnace, boiler, water heater) is a Category I appliance, verify that the minimum amount of combustion and dilution air is provided in the CAZ.
 For an explanation of how to calculate the combustion air needed for the CAZ, see the guide Combustion Appliance Zone (CAZ) Testing.

 - For condensing furnaces, ensure that the condensate drains properly.
 The condensate line can be routed to an existing sewer or septic system.
 Ideally, this can be done with a simple gravity line, but many applications will require a condensate pump.
-Either way, it is important to protect the condensate line from freezing.
-The condensate is fairly acidic, with a pH of 3 or 4.
-To ensure that the condensate won’t corrode metallic fittings downstream, some local codes require passing it through a neutralizer containing granular calcium carbonate or a similar material to raise its pH before discharge.
+Regardless, it is important to protect the condensate line from freezing.
+The condensate is fairly acidic, and some local codes require neutralizing it.
 Provide a secondary (emergency) drain pan constructed of durable material.

 Success

-Choose a Category IV high-efficiency, sealed-combustion, direct vent system furnace whenever possible.
+Choose a Category IV high-efficiency, sealed-combustion/direct-vent, condensing furnace whenever possible.

-Install in accordance with the manufacturers’ instructions and relevant standards including ACCA Standard 5: HVAC Quality Installation Specification and the ACCA Technician's Guide for Quality Installations and ACCA Standard 9: HVAC Quality Installation Verification Protocols.
+Install in accordance with the manufacturers’ instructions and relevant standards including ACCA Standard 5, the ACCA Technician's Guide for Quality Installations and ACCA Standard 9.

 Size the furnace and ducts as described in ACCA Manual D and Manual S.

-For Category I furnaces (not recommended), before installation, calculate the required adequate combustion air for the selected furnace model and verify that the amount is provided in the CAZ.
+For Category I furnaces (not recommended), before installation, calculate the required combustion air for the selected furnace model and verify that the amount is provided by the CAZ.

 If the furnace is a Category I furnace, a BPI- or RESNET-certified rater should perform a combustion safety test after installation.